-Options-based strategies can help investors navigate various market conditions, including the type of elevated rising interest rate, inflation-driven volatility and sector concentration in the market currently.
+Options-based strategies can help investors navigate various market conditions, including the type of geopolitical uncertainty, elevated rising interest rate, inflation-driven volatility and sector concentration experienced in the market at a given time.
 These strategies may help investors achieve certain objectives like generating income or managing downside risk.
 For example, compared to traditional equity opportunities, certain option strategies may achieve a more efficient balance of income and growth and increase portfolio yield.
 Markets are variable, but certain options strategies, including those offered by Global X, could help provide investors some stability amid uncertainty.